-I came down from heaven,

-he says in verse 38.
-If somebody told us that they had arrived in a flying saucer it would scarcely be less preposterous.
-He also claims a divine mission.
-'I'm here to do the will of God who sent me.'
-What is that will?
-Is it something nice and ordinary like being a pastor or an evangelist?
-'No,' says Jesus, 'My mission is to raise the dead.'
-King Canute was hardly less ambitious.
+He claims then a divine origin.
+'I came down from heaven'.
+If somebody told us they had arrived in a flying saucer it would scarcely be less preposterous.
+He claims a divine mission.
+'I am here to do the will of God who sent me.'
+And what is that will?
+Is it something nice and ordinary like being a doctor or a vicar?
+'No,' says Jesus.
+'My mission is to raise the dead'.
+King Canute was hardly less ambitious!